martinezjf2/guild_replica/README.md

 To use The Guild Education Replica, follow these steps:

-Make sure you have installed the dependencies by running

-`bundle install`

-Make sure you have PostgreSQL installed.
+1. Make sure you have PostgreSQL installed.
 If you do not have it installed, [click here](https://www.robinwieruch.de/postgres-sql-macos-setup) for procedure on how to install.
 Make sure to start up the postgres server before starting your localhost server.

-To start up the postgres server, run this command on your command line:

-`pg_ctl -D /usr/local/var/postgres start`

-To stop the postgre server, run this command on your command line:

-`pg_ctl -D /usr/local/var/postgres stop`
+To start up the postgres server, run this command on your command line: `pg_ctl -D /usr/local/var/postgres start` To stop the postgre server, run this command on your command line: `pg_ctl -D /usr/local/var/postgres stop`

+2. Open up the project and on the root directory follow the steps below:

+3. Make sure you have installed the ruby gems by running: `bundle install` on your terminal

-After starting your postgres server, run: `rails db:create` which will create the development files for your database.
+4. After starting your postgres server, run: `rails db:create` which will create the development files for your database.
 Then run: `rails db:migrate` which will the migrations to set up the tables.
 Lastly, run `rails:db seed` in order to generate data to register available courses.

-To open the project on your localhost, run: `rails s` on your terminal, and go to your browser and type in localhost:3000.
+5. To open the project on your localhost, run: `rails s` on your terminal, and go to your browser and type in localhost:3000.
 You should see the project opened up.

-Lastly, sign up and enjoy your experience!
+6. Lastly, sign up and enjoy the experience!

 ## Contributing to The Guild Education Replica